 Liberty Media Acquisition Corporation (“LMAC”) is a newly incorporated blank check company formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
 LMAC intends to search for a target in the media, digital media, music, entertainment, communications, telecommunications and technology industries.
 The sponsor of LMAC, a wholly-owned subsidiary of Liberty Media Corporation, holds a 20% interest in LMAC that is attributed to the Formula One Group.

 Liberty Media Acquisition Co. saw a large decrease in short interest during the month of April.
-As of April 15th, there was short interest totalling 40,300 s...Business Mag, about 2 months ago
+As of April 15th, there was short interest totalling 40,300 s...Business Mag, 5 months ago

 Greatmark Investment Partners Inc. lessened its stake in shares of Liberty Media Acquisition Co.
 (OTCMKTS:LMACU) by 33.3% in the 3rd quarter, according to it...Transcript Daily, 10 months ago

 Liberty Media Acquisition Co.
 (NASDAQ:LMACA) was the target of a large increase in short interest in the month of November.
 As of November 15th, there was sh...Dakota Financial News, 10 months ago